aceslick911/har-extractor-easy/README.md

 In addition, this fork will:

 1. Ensure filenames are unique so you dont lose queries
+2. Ensures js mimetypes have the right file extension
-2. Any JSON files (application/json) are prettified and have the correct file-extension
+3. Can prettify JSON files (application/json) and have the correct file-extension

 A CLI that extract har file to directory.